-The structural peculiarities of Amoebophrya's IEs, such as the extent and diversity of repeated motifs, far outpace unconventional intron splice sites and identically repeated intron boundary sequences described in dinoflagellates to date.
-Introners have been described in the genome of the green microalgae M. pusilla and the stramenopile A. anophagefferens .
-However, the latter IEs always displayed direct repeats (DRs) and terminal inverted repeats (TIR) of constant length and canonical splicing motifs.
-The presence of IR and DR sequences, along with the absence of internal transposase-encoded genes is reminiscent of non-autonomous TIR DNA transposons, where the TIR represents a unique hallmark for each DNA transposon family.
-DNA transposons can degenerate into non-autonomous transposable elements (commonly known as miniature inverted-repeat transposable elements or MITEs) that often display short (10-15 bp) DRs resulting from target site duplications (or TSDs), and IRs, but lack transposase genes.
-Instead, MITEs rely on the activity of transposases encoded by cognate full-length autonomous transposons through a cut-and-paste transposition mechanism by recognizing the IR motifs for mobilization.
-MITEs have been detected in numerous eukaryotes including some plants, fungi, protozoans, metazoans , and in viruses .
-However, the presence of two putative transposases found only in A25, and not in A120 rules out the general transposase-mediated mobilization of introners in Amoebophrya.
-In addition, we found that only a small proportion of Amoebophrya introners (10% and 31% for A25 and A120, respectively) could be assigned to putative and yet unknown MITE families, and no family-specific IR motifs could be detected.

 Intron dynamics in Amoebophrya

 We distinguished three types of genes based upon their introns: 1) genes having canonical introns only, 2) genes having NCIs only, and 3) genes having both intron types (called heterogeneous genes hereafter).
 Even though NCI features differed in the two Amoebophrya strains, the distribution of these three gene types within each strain was similar (Fig. S26).
-We also found the same proportion of heterogeneous genes and NCIs-only genes in both Amoebophrya genomes (Fig. S26).
-These observations suggest a similar spreading mechanism of NCIs in A25 and A120.
+We also found the same proportion of heterogeneous genes and NCIs-only genes in both Amoebophrya genomes (Fig. S26), suggesting a similar spreading mechanism of NCIs in A25 and A120.
 Moreover, the proportion of NCI-only genes with a functional annotation was similar to that for all genes (37 and 44% in A25 and A120).
 This value exceeded 65% for genes having canonical introns only and was similar to what is generally observed in public sequence databases (KEGG and InterPro) for heterogeneous genes.
+Interestingly, we found a significantly smaller proportion of IEs in genes involved in core and essential translation and ribosomal functions compared to others functional categories (Fig. S27).
 These observations strongly suggest a lower sequence similarity between genes having a large proportion of NCIs and known genes stored in public databases.
 This highlights a possible link between the presence of NCIs in genes and the evolution of their gene sequences.
-For instance, there is a significantly smaller number of IEs in genes involved in core and essential translation and ribosomal functions compared to others functional categories (Fig. S27).